gcallah/BookReviews/coyne_hall.md

 with such problems.
 Or I could abandoned my business, and move to Siberia, where it is probably not worth the while of the mafia taunt me down.

-To choose and to choose voluntarily are really identical expressions.
-If my will could not impact the outcome of what was occurring, then I really had no choice.
-If my car goes off a cliff and it's plunging down into the ocean, I have no choice as to whether I will wind up in the ocean or not.
-Any going on exhaustively described by its physical characteristics is not an instance of choice at all.
-For something to be a choice, it had to be possible that the agent could choose otherwise.

-Strictly speaking, all human action is voluntary, as opposed to involuntary physiological processes such as digestion.
+Praxeologically speaking, all human action is voluntary, as opposed to involuntary physiological processes such as digestion.
 Ludwig von Mises makes this distinction clear in the section of *Human Action* called "Purposeful Action and Animal Reaction" (1.1).

 Of course I am not trying to correct people's ordinary speech.
 When a husband drags his spouse to a party, it's fine